ImperialOctopus/worlds-to-follow/docs/02-skills/01-hand/01-alchemy.md

 title="Red Work"
 subtitle="Mundane ability"
 parameters={["Speed: Action.", "Concentration"]}>
 You cannot cast spells.
-Any numerals listed in your potion effects are doubled.
+Any numerals listed in the effects of potions affecting you are doubled.
 When this ends, lose one random active potion.
 </AbilityCard>

 ## 9: Golden Blood